How To Improve Drainage In Potted Plants

 What Can I Use To Fill The Bottom Of A Large Planter?

-Filling space at the bottom of a large container is an easy problem to solve as long as you aren’t expecting help with drainage.
-We know that the potting mix can get expensive when trying to fill a large container.
-Here are a few inexpensive ideas of materials that take up space:
+Filling the bottom of a large container is easy to solve, though it won't help with drainage.
+Potting mix can be expensive for large containers, so here are a few inexpensive materials to take up space:

 Packing materials

-Styrofoam and packing peanuts are a common buffer in your shipped packages.
-These materials can be put to work in your planters.
+Styrofoam and packing peanuts are standard buffers in shipped packages.
+These materials can also be used in your planters.
 Pack them in plastic bags and fill the bottom of your planter.

 Recyclables